Bioconductor/BBS/Doc/Prepare-MacOSX-Parallels-HOWTO.md

 one user to another it must be temporarily suspended before the next user can access it.
 This type of sharing isn't applicable to our situation.
-The VMs will only be run as the `administrator` user so, for now at least, the VM files will be in the `administrator` home directory.
+The VMs will only be run as the `administrator` user so, for now at least, the VM files will be in the `administrator` home directory and not a shared location.

 * Disable automatic updates